Angatar/tailwindcss/README.md

 -
 #### --- v3---
 - **d3fk/tailwindcss:v3** tag provides you with a stable version of the last tailwind CSS v3 (3.4.17) before v4 release: this container:stable image exists to avoid breaking changes and won't be rebuilt to **avoid any possible change** in its behaviour.
-*This multi-arch images will fit with the following architectures:*
+*This multi-arch image will fit with the following architectures:*
 - *linux/amd64*
 - *linux/arm/v6*
 - *linux/arm/v7*